RealImage/challenge2016/Solution.md

 Will run the program.

-Sample input is in `driver.rb`.
-Please add more inputs to test.
+Sample input to execute the program is in `driver.rb`.
+Please add more inputs to test.<br/>
-Sample configs are in `simulations/config.rb`.
-Please add more to it if needed.
+Sample input configs are in `simulations/config.rb`.
+Please add more configs it if needed.